logo

 Assisted vaginal delivery: Uses tools like forceps or a vacuum to help guide the baby out when additional assistance is needed.

-Normal delivery
+Normal Delivery

-Normal delivery is the first category of delivery where minimal to no involvement is needed from the medical team.
+Normal delivery is the first of delivery category where minimal to no involvement is needed from the medical team.

 Content Banner